petroemil/Rx.Book/Draft.md

 ![](Marble%20Diagrams/HotObservableSample.png)

 Now, just like in the previous example, let's try to "cool it down" by using the `Replay()` and `Connect()` methods.
-In the first example call the `Connect()` immediately, meaning this cold observable will start caching the events of the underlying hot observable immediately, and every time someone subscribes to this cold observable, they will receive the whole history of events since the activation of the stream.
+In the first example call the `Connect()` immediately, meaning this Cold observable will start caching the events of the underlying Hot observable immediately, and every time someone subscribes to this cold observable, they will receive the whole history of events since the activation of the stream.

 ```csharp
 var timer = new DispatcherTimer { Interval = TimeSpan.FromSeconds(1) };